vorsakha/chance/README.md

 # ✳️ CHANCE

-Chance grabs brazilian serie A (Brasileirão) betting odds from several websites and displays per match, so people get an easy understanding of the current matches odds.
+Chance grabs brazilian Serie A (Brasileirão) betting odds from several websites and displays per match, so people get an easy understanding of the current matches odds.

 ## ✔️ Tech